tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 ## Test it works

-Using the IP address from the Gateway, we can check if the application is healthy:
+Using the IP address from the `Gateway`, we can check if the application is healthy:

 ```shell
 curl http://172.18.0.3:80/actuator/health/liveness